lupealvarado/equal-pay/README.md

 ## Steps Involved

-1. **Create Analysis File**: Download the initial dataset provided by Mell Industries and create a new Excel workbook named `MyAnalysis.xlsx`.
-This workbook will be used to create additional sheets to analyze the data more closely.
-The completed worksheet will serve as a major artifact to either support or refute the allegations of equal pay discrimination.
+1. **Analysis File**: Downloaded the initial dataset provided by Mell Industries and created a new Excel workbook named 'MyAnalysis.xlsx'.
+This workbook was used to create additional sheets to analyze the data more closely.
+The completed worksheet served as a major artifact to either support or refute the allegations of equal pay discrimination.

-2. **Data Migration**: Migrate the data from the initial dataset to the `MyAnalysis.xlsx` workbook.
-Create separate sheets for `Female_Employees` and `Male_Employees` and filter the data accordingly.
+2. **Data Migration**: Migrated the data from the initial dataset to the `MyAnalysis.xlsx` workbook.
+Created separate sheets for `Female_Employees` and `Male_Employees` and filtered the data accordingly.

-3. **Job Duration Calculation**: Insert a new column titled `Job Duration` between `Termination Date` and `Occupation` and calculate the length of employment for each employee.
+3. **Job Duration Calculation**: Inserted a new column titled `Job Duration` between `Termination Date` and `Occupation` and calculated the length of employment for each employee.

-4. **Employee Evaluation Metrics**: Summarize the five metrics (Knowledge of Work, Communication, Teamwork, Leadership, and Quality of Work) to the following criteria: Exceeds Expectations (3), Meets Expectations (2), Below Expectations (1).
-Use a formula to determine the Evaluation Score by rounding the average of all 5 metrics.
+4. **Employee Evaluation Metrics**: Summarizde the five metrics (Knowledge of Work, Communication, Teamwork, Leadership, and Quality of Work) to the following criteria: Exceeds Expectations (3), Meets Expectations (2), Below Expectations (1).
+Used a formula to determine the Evaluation Score by rounding the average of all 5 metrics.

-5. **Data Analysis (Executive Summary)**: Answer the Top 10 Highest Paid Positions section using pivot tables.
-Use linked references to populate results for male vs. female.
+5. **Data Analysis (Executive Summary)**: Answered the Top 10 Highest Paid Positions section using pivot tables.
+Used linked references to populate results for male vs. female.

-6. **Create Visualization**: Provide visualization using charts tied to the executive summary.
-Create a chart for Salary by Employee Count - Compare COUNT of both male and female employees.
+6. **Create Visualization**: Provided visualization using charts tied to the executive summary.
+Created a chart for Salary by Employee Count - Compared COUNT of both male and female employees.

 ## Challenges Encountered